Image

 ICP’s Community Day x Education Open House welcomes visitors to our museum and school for an interactive day exploring ICP’s Open Education program, offering hands-on demos, portfolio reviews, opportunities to connect with faculty, and information tables to learn more about courses and workshops at ICP.

-The day also includes free admission to see our new exhibitions, Graciela Iturbide: Serious Play, Naima Green: Instead, I spin fantasies, and Sergio Larraín: Wanderings, a chance to connect with local community partners, and the book launch of ICP faculty Sarah Stacke’s collaborative publication, In Light and Shadow.
+The day also includes free admission to see our new exhibitions, Graciela Iturbide: Serious Play, Naima Green: Instead, I spin fantasies, and Sergio Larraín: Wanderings, a chance to connect with local community partners, and the book launch of ICP faculty Sarah Stacke’s collaborative publication, In Light and Shadow: A Photographic History from Indigenous America.

 Whether you’re just beginning your journey in photography or looking to deepen your practice, this is the perfect opportunity to explore your educational pathway at ICP, discover new possibilities, and connect with a community that values both skill-building and meaningful dialogue.